-In addition to material the Portfolio routinely provides to shareholders, the Investment Manager may make additional statistical information available regarding the Portfolio.
-Such information may include, but not be limited to, characteristics of the Portfolio versus an index (such as P/E (or price to book) ratio, EPS forecasts, alpha, beta, capture ratio, maximum drawdown, standard deviation, Sharpe ratio, information ratio, and market cap analysis), security specific impact on overall portfolio performance, return on equity statistics, geographic analysis, number of holdings, month-end top ten contributors to and detractors from performance, portfolio turnover, and other similar information.
+In addition to material the Portfolio routinely provides to shareholders, the Investment Manager may make additional statistical information available regarding the Alger Family of Funds.
+Such information may include, but not be limited to, relative weightings and characteristics of the Portfolio versus an index (such as P/E (or price to book) ratio, EPS forecasts, alpha, beta, capture ratio, maximum drawdown, standard deviation, Sharpe ratio, information ratio, and market cap analysis), security specific impact on overall portfolio performance, return on equity statistics, geographic analysis, number of holdings, monthend top ten contributors to and detractors from performance, portfolio turnover, and other similar information.
 Shareholders should visit www.alger.com or may also contact the Portfolio at (800) 992-3863 to obtain such information.